Tierra De Los Andes

 03:00 pm Until 03:30 pm Until 03:45 pm

-Frequently Asked Questions About the Circuits to Machu Picchu
+Frequently Asked Questions About the Machu Picchu Circuits

-In 2024, the Ministry of Culture of Peru has implemented new circuits and regulations for visiting Machu Picchu, enhancing the tourist experience and ensuring the preservation of this world heritage site.
-Based on these frequently asked questions, I will provide you with the best circuits and advice on choosing the best one according to your needs.
+The Ministry of Culture of Peru has implemented new circuits and regulations for visiting Machu Picchu, thus optimizing the tourist experience and guaranteeing the preservation of this World Heritage Site.
+Now, based on these frequently asked questions, I will answer which are the best circuits and give you advice on how to choose the best one according to your needs.

-New circuits have been established for the peak season, and the best circuit to explore in Machu Picchu will depend on what you want to see and your physical condition.
-According to the new regulations, Circuit 2 would be the most comprehensive, as it allows for an extensive tour of the main attractions of the citadel, including the Temple of the Sun, the Sacred Plaza, and the Sacred Rock.
-This circuit takes approximately 2 hours and 30 minutes and is ideal for those seeking a complete experience.
+New circuits were established for the high season, and choosing the best circuit in Machu Picchu will depend on what you want to see and your physical condition.
+According to the new regulations, Circuit 2 would be the most complete, since it allows for an extensive tour of the main attractions of the citadel, including the Temple of the Sun, the Sacred Plaza, and the Sacred Rock.
+This circuit lasts approximately 2 hours and 30 minutes and is ideal for those looking for a complete experience.

-• Circuit 1 (Panoramic): Ideal for those with limited time or who prefer a less demanding tour, this circuit offers panoramic views and the opportunity to take the classic photo from the Guardian’s House.
+• Circuit 1 (Panoramic): Ideal for those who have little time or prefer a less demanding route.
+This circuit offers panoramic views and the opportunity to take the classic photo from the Guardian’s House.

-• Circuit 2 (Classic): Recommended for those who want a deeper understanding of Machu Picchu, extensively covering the citadel.
+• Circuit 2 (Classic): Recommended for those who want a deeper understanding of Machu Picchu, covering the citadel extensively.

-• Circuit 3 (Royalty): Suitable for visitors who prefer to explore less crowded areas of the citadel or have physical restrictions.
-It is the shortest and passes through the lower part.
+• Circuit 3 (Royalty): Suitable for visitors who prefer to explore less crowded areas of the citadel or have physical limitations.
+It is the shortest and goes through the lower part.

-Circuit 2 remains the favorite for most visitors due to its completeness and the wealth of sites it includes.
-However, Circuit 1 is an excellent alternative for those seeking less physical effort or with less time available.
-It offers a quicker experience with less congestion.
-On the other hand, Circuit 3 is a new option that allows you to explore sites that few visit.
+Circuit 2 remains the favorite for most visitors because of how complete it is and the richness of the sites it includes.
+However, Circuit 1 is an excellent alternative for those seeking less physical effort or who have less time available.
+For those interested in less congestion and a faster experience, Circuit 3 is a new option because it allows us to discover places that few people used to visit.

-It is essential to plan ahead and book your tickets, as capacity is limited and regulated to protect the archaeological site.
+It is essential to plan ahead and book your tickets in advance, since capacity is limited and regulated in order to protect the archaeological site.

 Our certifications